copperwater/xNetHack/doc/xnh-changelog-7.0.md

   flag that disables generating a spider on a web.
 Also allow specification of "no_spider_on_web" in a table-form des.trap() command that passes this flag.
 - New struct monst fields mwither (byte) and mwither_from_u (bit).
+- Artifacts that warn against a monster class are properly supported with a new g.context.warntype.obj_mlet field.